Wolverine971/9takes/src/blog/people/musicians/Ariana-Grande.md

 ## Embracing the Dramatic Life

 Ariana's life has been an open book, showcasing the highs and lows of a star perpetually under the media's spotlight.
-Her very public relationships, her management of the Manchester bombing incident, and her grieving process following the death of Mac Miller were all televised in real-time.
+Her very public relationships 💑, her management of the Manchester bombing incident, and her grieving process following the death of Mac Miller were all televised in real-time.
 But it's her ability to rise from these controversies, turning personal tragedies into artistic triumphs, that highlights the resilience and adaptive abilities typical of an Achiever personality.

 ## Image is Everything